 Cloud Gate Theater Introduction

-The internationally renowned Cloud Gate Dance Theatre of Taiwan was affected by a relentless fire in 2008, which burned down its original rehearsal space, a corrugated metal building rented in Bali.
-Later, through cooperation with the New Taipei City government, a new Cloud Gate Theater was built at the former site of the Central Radio Station in Tamsui, integrating the existing architecture.
-It officially opened on April 24, 2015.
-Located between Tamsui Golf Course and Huwei Fort, the Cloud Gate Theater offers a view of Guanyin Mountain and the mouth of the Tamsui River.
-The building, featuring light green glass curtains, reflects the surrounding tall trees and blends into the serene green landscape.
-The theater regularly hosts publicly ticketed performances, which can be checked online, and there are also regular guided tours of the park that can be reserved by phone in advance.
-Additionally, the park features many art installations, including internationally acclaimed works from sculptor Ju Ming, such as the "Homeland Series," "Tai Chi Series," and "Human Series."
-The large tree study within the park combines a bookstore and café where visitors can enjoy carefully selected Cloud Gate books and exclusive cultural and creative products reflecting the dancers' lifestyle.
-Visitors can also taste the signature hand-brewed coffee and exclusive sun-dried beer.
-The Flower Language Restaurant by the lotus pond offers the best xiaolongbao (soup dumplings) and exquisite new tea creations, including the world-famous oolong pearl milk tea, waiting for you to savor.
-The main building of the Cloud Gate Theater is beautifully designed, with light green glass curtains reflecting the surrounding trees.
-It is not only aesthetically pleasing but also emphasizes environmental protection and energy efficiency.
-When taking photos, it is recommended to capture the glass with its green glow alongside the blue sky.
+The internationally renowned Cloud Gate Dance Theatre of Taiwan experienced a devastating fire in 2008 that destroyed its rehearsal venue, a metal shed rented in Bali.
+Subsequently, through a collaboration with the New Taipei City government, a new Cloud Gate Theater was established at the former site of the Central Broadcasting System's Tamsui branch, integrating the existing architecture.
+It officially opened for performances on April 24, 2015.
+Located between the Tamsui Golf Course and the Huwei Fort, the Cloud Gate Theater offers a view of Guanyin Mountain and the Tamsui River estuary.
+The building, with its light green glass curtain, reflects the surrounding tall trees and blends into the serene green landscape.
+The theater regularly hosts ticketed public performances, which can be checked online, and also offers guided tours of the grounds that require prior phone reservations.
+Additionally, there are many art installations within the complex, featuring internationally acclaimed works from sculptor Ju Ming's “Local Series,” “Tai Chi Series,” and “Human Series.”
+The large tree bookshop within the grounds combines a bookstore and café, allowing visitors to enjoy carefully curated selections from Cloud Gate, as well as exclusive cultural and creative products inspired by the lives of dancers.
+Guests can also savor hand-brewed coffee and exclusively crafted sun beer.
+Furthermore, the Flower Language Restaurant by the lotus pond serves the best soup dumplings, exquisite new tea creations, and the world-famous oolong pearl milk tea, awaiting your tasting.
+The main building of Cloud Gate Theater is remarkably beautiful, with its light green glass curtain reflecting the surrounding tall trees, emphasizing both quality and environmental sustainability.
+It is recommended to incorporate the glass glowing with green light and the blue sky when taking photos.